Andy Kershaw: Recognition

-In July 2003, Kershaw was awarded an honorary doctorate of music by the University of East Anglia, and in 2005 he was similarly honoured by his old university, the University of Leeds.
+In July 2003, Kershaw was awarded an honorary doctorate of music by the University of East Anglia, and in 2005, he was similarly honoured by his alma mater, the University of Leeds.

-In March 2007, Kershaw appeared on Desert Island Discs.
+In March 2007, Kershaw appeared on Desert Island Discs, selecting "Hupenyu Hwangu" by Bhundu Boys, the collected works of Ryszard Kapuscinski, and "lots of toilet roll" as his chosen favourite track, book and luxury item respectively.